-This atlas contains maps of the climatological distribution of temperature at selected standard depth levels of the world ocean on a one-degree grid.
-Maps for annual, seasonal, and monthly compositing periods are presented at standard depth levels.
-Seasonal and monthly difference (from the annual mean) fields are also presented at selected standard depth levels.
+This atlas contains global maps of the climatological distributions of phosphate, nitrate, and silicate at selected standard depth levels on a one-degree grid.
+Maps for all-data annual, seasonal, and monthly compositing periods are presented at standard depth levels.
+Seasonal and monthly difference (from the annual mean) fields are also presented for phosphate, nitrate, and silicate at selected standard depth levels.
 The fields used to generate these maps were computed by objective analysis of historical data.
-Data distribution maps are presented for all-data annual, seasonal, and monthly compositing periods at selected standard levels.
+Data distribution maps are presented for all-data annual, seasonal and monthly compositing periods at selected standard levels.
+Nutrient data are particularly sparse for the climatological monthly compositing periods.
+However, due to intense interest in these fields, we present both analyses and data distribution plots by months.
+As with all maps showing the results of our objective analyses, hatching indicates regions in which data are too sparse to produce a representative analysis and our analysis mainly represent the first-guess field used.
+These fields show the current state of the distribution of nutrient data, and the need for additional data.
+As more data are received, we will improve on the quality and representativeness of the annual, seasonal, and monthly climatological fields.